Ilog, Negros Occidental

+Etymology

+The name Ilog (or Ylog, Tagalog for "river") was recommended by a Tagalog guide of the colonial Spaniards because the place was entirely surrounded by the longest river on the whole Negros Island, the Hilabangan River.

+History

-Founded by the Augustinian friars Gerónimo Marín and Francisco Bustos on May 16, 1584, it was the first capital of the historical military district/province of Negros in the late 18th century.
-The name Ilog (or Ylog, Tagalog for "river") was recommended by a Tagalog guide of the Spaniards because the place was entirely surrounded by the longest river on the whole Negros Island, the Hilabangan River.
+Founded by the Augustinian friars Gerónimo Marín and Francisco Bustos on May 16, 1584, it was the first capital of the historical military district/province of Negros in the late 18th century and is the second oldest settlement and town in the whole Negros Island, next to Binalbagan.
 The first inhabitants of Ilog are mostly migrants from Panay island.